Jailing of environmentalist not Games related: IOC

 Vitishko, who will be taken to a penal colony, has denied the charges and said the governor's residence was in a national forest where construction was not supposed to be permitted.

-Accusations of environmental damage during the building of the venues for the Winter Olympics have been aimed at the organisers since Russia was awarded the Games in 2007.
+Accusations of environmental damage during the building of the venues for the Winter Olympics have been aimed at the organizers since Russia was awarded the Games in 2007.

 The Kremlin says courts are independent in Russia and that there are no political prisoners in the country, despite accusations by critics that Putin has clamped down on opponents since starting his third term as president in 2012.